MilkBomb11/AnimationModule/README.md

 getQuads() is a function that gets quads from a sprite sheet
   - initX, initY is the start positon when generating quads from a sprite sheet
   - columns is the total amount of columns in the part of the sprite sheet you want to make into an animation
-  - rows is the total amount of rows in the part of the sprite sheet you want to make into an animation **Setting both the columns and rows over 1 will only work properly when total number of frames is an even number.**
+  - rows is the total amount of rows in the part of the sprite sheet you want to make into an animation<br>
+  **Setting both the columns and rows over 1 will only work properly when total number of frames is an even number.**
   - quadWidth is the width of a quad
   - quadHeight is the height of a quad